nycdsa/the-thorn/src/_posts/2017-10-30-de-blasios-bad-week-2017-ballot-preview.md

 **CITYWIDE RACES**

-Every voter in the City will have the opportunity to vote on three citywide positions: Mayor, Public Advocate, and Comptroller.
+Every voter in the City will have the opportunity to vote on three citywide positions: **Mayor**, **Public Advocate**, and **Comptroller**.
 In all three races, a heavily favored incumbent is running for reelection on both the Democratic and Working Families Party lines.

 Mayor De Blasio's challengers include two of his opponents in the Democratic primary --- Sal Albanese (now running on the Reform line) and Michael Tolkin (now running on the Smart Cities line).
 He also faces Akeem Browder (Green Party), Aaron Commey (Libertarian), Bo Dietl (Dump the Mayor), and Nicole Malliotakis (Republican, Conservative, Stop de Blasio).